North Ave classroom

 Our Facebook page:

-Speak Out Now will host a series of classes on Marxist theory and working class history for people committed to revolutionary change.
+MARXIST THEORY AND WORKING CLASS HISTORY Speak Out Now will host a series of six classes on Marxist theory and working class history for people who want to understand better the need for and possibilities of revolutionary change.
 We will expect participants to attend on a regular basis in order to facilitate the integration of theory and practice.